faker-ruby/faker/CONTRIBUTING.md

 8. Methods with optional arguments should use keyword rather than positional arguments.
 An exception to this could be a method that takes only one optional argument, and it's unlikely that that method would ever take more than one optional argument.

+9. If you want to remove a method, you have to deprecate the method before removing it.
+You can `extend Gem::Deprecate` and use the `deprecate` method to accomplish this task.

-9. Push to your fork and submit a pull request.
+10. Push to your fork and submit a pull request.

 ### Github Flow for contributors and collaborators